fajao/fajao.github.io/_posts/2024-07-11-Phishing_URL_Detection_with_ML.md

 In this project we will detect malicious URLs based on some of its features and with the help of machine learning.

-Every line of code was developed on my local jupyter notebook, you can install jupyter by following the instructions [here][2]{:target="_blank"}.
+Every line of code was developed on my local jupyter notebook.
+You can install Jupyter by following the instructions [here][2]{:target="_blank"}.

 ![Diagram](/assets/img/phishing/phishing_diagram.svg)